InteractComp: Evaluating Search Agents With Ambiguous Queries: Benchmark and Implementation Details

-\textbf{Action Space Design} - Each agent operates with a maximum of 10 rounds, where each round allows exactly one action.
+Each agent operates with a maximum of 10 rounds, where each round allows exactly one action.
 The agent maintains an internal memory of previous actions and observations.
 For forced interaction experiments, we implement a constraint requiring minimum interaction thresholds before answer generation is permitted.

 The complete system prompts and interaction protocols are detailed below.